Multimodal DeepResearcher: Generating Text-Chart Interleaved Reports From Scratch with Agentic Framework: Method

 \section{Method}

-We formulate the task of multimodal report generation as follows: given a topic $t$ and a set of multimodal exemplar reports $R$ containing interleaved textual content and charts, the system is expected to output a multimodal report as in $R$ based on $t$.
-To solve this task, we introduce Multimodal DeepResearcher, an agentic framework which decomposes the task into four steps: (1) researching through iterative web search and reasoning (Section~\ref{sec:researching}); (2) exemplar report textualization (Section~\ref{sec:transform}), which textualizes multimodal exemplar reports from human experts using our proposed Formal Description of Visualization (FDV, Section~\ref{sec:transform}); (3) planning (Section~\ref{sec:planning}); and (4) Multimodal report generation (Section~\ref{sec:report-generation}).
-An overview of Multimodal DeepResearcher is presented in Figure~\ref{fig:workflow}.
+We formulate the task of multimodal report generation as follows: given a topic $t$ and a set of multimodal exemplar reports $R$ containing interleaved texts and charts, the system is expected to generate a multimodal report as in $R$ based on $t$.
+To solve this task, we introduce Multimodal DeepResearcher, an agentic framework which decomposes it into four steps: (1) researching through iterative web search and reasoning, (2) exemplar report textualization, which textualizes multimodal exemplar reports from human experts using proposed Formal Description of Visualization (FDV), (3) planning, and (4) Multimodal report generation.
+We present an overview of Multimodal DeepResearcher in Figure~\ref{fig:workflow}.